or ….. OUT OF SIGHT, OUT OF MIND?

 - Decrease in facial height as the distance between the tip of the nose and chin reduces and the chin moves forward.

-A dental implant is the best tooth replacement for both front and back teeth, as it functions like a natural tooth.
-Dr. Peter J. Pagano has simplified the process of getting dental implants by providing all dental implant related procedures in one office since 1999.
+For this reason, it makes to replace a missing back tooth with a dental implant.
+It functions like a natural tooth, so restores balanced chewing to the back teeth.
+Dr. Pagano has simplified the process of getting dental implants by providing all dental implant related procedures in one office since 1999.
 As a Fellow and Diplomate in Oral Implantology, he is a board-certified oral implantologist, a newly recognized specialty in the field of dentistry.

 With advanced technology, including 3D imaging, state-of-the-art sterilization, laser therapy and the most natural dental materials available that are effective, we’ve become the Go-To Center for Tooth Replacement.
 In that we offer all tooth replacement services, we create customized treatment plans based on our patient’s unique dental condition.
 Our approach is simply to find out which option works best for our patient, based on his/her dental condition, needs and budget.